woodrush/lambda-8cc/README.md

 Other compilation options are described in the [Detailed Usage](#detailed-usage) section.

-## How is it Done? - A Programmable Virtual CPU Written in Lambda Calculus
-To build lambda-8cc, I first made [LambdaVM](https://github.com/woodrush/lambdavm).
-LambdaVM is a programmable virtual CPU with an arbitrarily configurable ROM/RAM address and word size with an arbitrary number of registers, expressed as a single lambda calculus term.
-LambdaVM is also a self-contained project where you can enjoy assembly programming in lambda calculus.

-Despite its rich capability, LambdaVM has a compact lambda calculus term shown in [this image](bin/lambdavm.png).
-The image at the top shows LambdaVM drawn as a [lambda diagram](http://tromp.github.io/cl/diagrams.html).

-Based on LambdaVM, I built lambda-8cc by porting the C compiler [8cc](https://github.com/rui314/8cc) written in C by [Rui Ueyama](https://github.com/rui314) to LambdaVM.
-This is done by compiling 8cc's C source code to an assembly for LambdaVM.
-To do this, I modified the [ELVM](https://github.com/shinh/elvm) infrastructure written by [Shinichiro Hamaji](https://github.com/shinh) to build a C compiler for LambdaVM, which I used to compile 8cc itself.

-The entire monolithic 40MB lambda calculus term is handled solely by this tiny virtual machine to run lambda-8cc.

 ## Detailed Usage
 ### Compilation Options
 You can use lambda-8cc's full features by passing compilation options.
 Being written in lambda calculus, naturally, lambda-8cc's compilation options are written in lambda calculus terms as well.